Inside: Learning about spiders is a fall favorite at our preschool science center, creating a fun invitation to explore nature.

 During October, one of our preschool science activities is learning about spiders.
 We set up a spider science table, read books about spiders, and do some spider art.

 Learning About Spiders at the Preschool Science Center

 You might recall from our squirrels and acorns activity that we recently got a new science table.
 Oh, how we love this new science center!
-I’ve shared it on my Instagram page, my Facebook page, and on Twitter and have received lots of compliments.
+I’ve shared it on my Instagram page and my Facebook page and have received lots of compliments.
 Who knew one small round table with 2 chairs would make such a difference?

 Setting up our spider science table: